-- Funeral options should not be pre-packaged.
+- Funeral options should not be pre-packaged by the funeral directors, but up to you.
 Funerals can be small intimate affairs, large public gatherings or something in between.
 They can also be held at any location, like a church, home or clubrooms.
 You may even wish to hold the service in a public place such as a park or reserve… anywhere that is meaningful and practical.

 - People should feel comfortable talking to us.
-We are always available for a chat, and our funeral home is warm and inviting.
+Our funeral directors and office staff are always available for a chat, and our funeral home is warm and inviting.

 - Families should have as much involvement as they would like.
 This could include designing the service sheet, arranging the flowers for the casket or baking a cake for the reception.
 How about painting the casket a significant colour?
 Some people even prefer to bring the family pet along to the funeral service.
 If something feels right, and helps with the grieving process, then we will support you to make it happen.

 - Funerals shouldn’t extend beyond your expressed budget.
 The person you are honouring wouldn’t want that, and we don’t want that either.
 Instead, we use all of our skills, experience and expertise to provide a dignified, personalised service in line with your budget.
 It’s a privilege to serve the Waipa area, and we want what we do to give back to the community.
 That’s why we choose to offer our funeral services affordable rates.

 Our Community Involvement

 The Te Awamutu community is a big part of who we are at Rosetown.
 Our team are involved in many community initiatives and events, and help wherever we can.